Yoast/wordpress-seo/readme.txt

 	* Improved 403 headers for illegal file requests as suggested by [cfoellmann](https://github.com/cfoellmann)
 	* Synchronized TextStatistics class with changes from the original, this should provide somewhat better results for non-latin languages.
 	* CSS and JS files are now minified
+	* Rewrote query logic for XML sitemaps
+	* Changed default settings for rel="author"
+	* Added option to switch to summary card with image for Twitter cards
+	* Made several changes to Open Graph logic
+	* Implemented new Yoast License framework
+	* Added possibility to create a robots.txt file directly on the server

 * Other:
 	* Removed some backward compatibility with WP < 3.5 as minimum requirement for WP SEO is now 3.5
 	* Removed some old (commented out) code
+	* Deprecated category rewrite functionality